diffblue/cbmc/CODING_STANDARD.md

 ### FORMATTING A RANGE OF COMMITS

-Clang-format is distributed with a driver script called git-clang-format-3.8.
+Clang-format is distributed with a driver script called git-clang-format-7.
 This script can be used to format git diffs (rather than entire files).

 After committing some code, it is recommended to run:
 ```
-git-clang-format-3.8 upstream/develop
+git-clang-format-7 upstream/develop
 ```
 *Important:* If your branch is based on a branch other than `upstream/develop`, use the name or checksum of that branch instead.
 It is strongly recommended to rebase your work onto the tip of the branch it's based on before running `git-clang-format` in this way.

+Note: By default, git-clang-format uses the git config variable `clangformat.binary`.
+If you have multiple versions of clang-format installed, you might need to update this, or explicitly specify the binary to use via `--binary clang-format-7`.

 ### RETROACTIVELY FORMATTING INDIVIDUAL COMMITS